MatterMiners/cobald-hep-plugins/README.md

 ## How do I publish a plugin here?

 Before proposing a plugin, please reach out to us for advise.
-This could be for example via email, chats, or just opening a ticket here.
+This could be for example via email, chats, or just opening a ticket.

 To add a new plugin,
 [head to our GitHub repository](https://github.com/MatterMiners/cobald-hep-plugins)